 This gave us clear insight into the cultural enablers and blockers of performance.

-Working with the Executive Team, we designed a robust and future fit culture, starting with a Mission, a Vision, a set of Values and an underpinning OneTeam ethos.
+Working with the Executive Team, we designed a robust and future-fit culture, starting with a Mission, a Vision, a set of Values and an underpinning OneTeam ethos.

 A new values-driven behavioural competency framework was then developed, simplifying the existing approach and also embedding Senior Management Regulatory Regime requirements.
 This new framework created a direct alignment between the values and expected behaviours, providing clarity to everyone.

-We also created visual designs to support the new values so that colleagues had a symbolic/graphical reminder – these were subsequently displayed around the buildings, used on communications, embedded into the technology e.g. intranet.
+We also created visual designs to support the new values so that colleagues had a symbolic/graphical reminder – these were subsequently displayed around the buildings, used on communications, and embedded into the technology e.g. intranet.

 A new Employee Value Proposition was then created as a commitment to both existing and future colleagues.

-- Developing a twelve month engaging communication plan
+- Developing a twelve-month engaging communication plan

 - A launch teaser campaign to stimulate intrigue and discussion around the culture change and subliminal messaging of what the new Values would be